OpenDreamKit/OpenDreamKit/WP3/2016-09-27-DesignYourInfrastructureWorkshop-UseCase.md

     An actionnable work plan for deploying some simple service (e.g. a public tmpnb server with SageMath under the hood), if not an actual prototype.
-This to gain experience and mutal knowledge before planning for more complicated services.
+This to gain experience and mutual knowledge before planning for more complicated services.